-You must have a corel.com account before running the administrator installation.
+You must have a corel.com account before running the administrative installation.
 If you don't have a corel.com account, go to the corel.com sign-in page, click Create an Account, and follow the steps.

-When creating a corel.com account, validating the email that is sent to the email address you used to create account helps you avoid service disruption.
+When creating a corel.com account, validate the email that is sent to the email address you used to create the account to avoid service disruption.